flipcoder/midimech/README.md

 You do this by creating another device in LoopMidi called "visualizer" then use a Midi Out plugin on the track you want to visualize and set the plugin to use the visualizer midi device.

-## Chord Anazlyer

-There is a very basic chord analyzer but its disabled by default to improve latency.
-You can enable it by setting `CHORD_ANALYZER = True` in the app.py file.